Table of Contents

 yaUniverse

-physically models the motion of the spacecraft and of the heavenly
+is a program that physically models the motion of the spacecraft

-bodies visible to the spacecraft or affecting it.
-From
+and of the heavenly bodies visible to the spacecraft or affecting

-application of physical laws, yaUniverse
+the spacecraft, and application of physical laws, yaUniverse is able to

-and heavenly bodies at all times relevant to the mission.
+heavenly bodies at all times relevant to the mission.
 At

 present, the program exists and accounts for gravitational